Saint Sylvester's Day: Italy

 On Saint Sylvester's Day, "lentils and slices of sausage are eaten because they look like coins and symbolize good fortune and the richness of life for the coming year."

 Switzerland

 On the morning of Saint Sylvester's Day, the children of a Christian family compete with one another to see who can wake up the earliest; the child who arises the latest is playfully jeered.
 Men have, for centuries, masqueraded as Silvesterklaus on Saint Sylvester's Day.

+Ossetia

+As late as the 19th century, the nominally Christian Ossetians - an ancient Iranian people of the Caucasus descended from the Scythian nomads of the steppes – still had a class of shaman-like soothsayers called Burkudzauta or Kurysdzauta who would, on the eve of Saint Sylvester's Day, undertake dream journeys to the land of the dead in order to wrest from the warlike dead a bountiful harvest in the year to come.
+This practice was first documented in the year 1824 by pioneering ethnographer and orientalist Julius Klaproth.
+Italian historian Carlo Ginzburg has noted (in his work Ecstasies: Deciphering the Witches' Sabbath) marked parallels between this Ossetian 'combat in ecstasy' and those formerly practised by the benandanti of Friuli and also by certain other shaman-like figures in Hungary and the Balkans.